 Procedures for Handling Ethical Complaints about AABP Members

-2. The Ethics Committee Chair or nominee shall forward the complaint to the AABP President within 48 hours and notify the Advisory Board that a complaint has been filed.
+2. The Ethics Committee Chair or nominee shall notify the Advisory Board that a complaint has been filed as soon as practicable.
 A case file will be opened by the Ethics Committee Chair and issued a case number.

 3. The Ethics Committee Chair will review the complaint to ensure it is complete.
 If additional information is needed, the Ethics Committee Chair shall, at his or her discretion, investigate and obtain needed information for a complete file, which may include pursuing the information him or herself or requesting it from the individual filing the complaint.

 4. The following information is necessary to process an alleged infraction complaint: